prasso/prasso_api/README.md

 ## Prasso setup
 Firebase is required for the Prasso app, since users are authenticated at Firebase, but the app data is stored at the API site.
+So if you don't have a Firebase project configured.
+Do so.
+And download the files for adding to your project.
+Also, you will need to setup Cloud Firestore there.
+Create a Cloud Firestore database.

 ### Sites
 How sites and sites pages work